-Well, it’s not August yet, but summer is off to a steamy start here in Texas and we’re grilling fajitas, filling up on seasonal fruit salad, and crankin’ out new popsicle flavors left and right.
+Well, it’s not August yet, but summer is off to a steamy start here in Georgia and we’re enjoying tacos, filling up on fruit pizza, and crankin’ out new popsicle flavors left and right.
 (Truth be told, we’ve done our fair share of cookie baking too!)

 Sonic Cherry Limeades were a staple during my teenage years.

-I have warm, fuzzy memories of driving around with other carefree 16 year olds sipping on our hypercolored Route 44 drinks.
+I have warm, fuzzy memories of driving around with other carefree 16-year-olds sipping on our hyper colored Route 44 drinks in paper cups.
 But now I can’t help but cringe at the amounts of red dye, corn syrup, and who-knows-what-else I was slurping down without a care.